 Board the Victoria Mekong which, after a welcome briefing, will cast off into the waters of the Mekong Delta.
-Relax with a sundowner on deck and sit down to a sumptuous gala dinner whilst enjoying a performance of sumptuous gala dinner whilst enjoying a performance of Đờn ca tài tử - traditional music of the Mekong.
+Relax with a sundowner on deck and sit down to a sumptuous gala dinner whilst enjoying a performance of Đờn ca tài tử - traditional music of the Mekong.
 Drop anchor at Tiger Island.